schmeekygeek/backend-book/src/book/1-introduction.md

-\pagenumbering{gobble}

 # Introduction
-Backend Development for Beginners (using Go) is a book that teaches you about the fundamentals of backend development using Golang.
+***Backend Development for Beginners (using Golang)*** is a book that teaches you about the fundamentals of backend development using Golang.
 This book assumes no prior knowledge of backend development but requires that you have some programming experience.

 It consists of three parts: The first part contains fundamental concepts that you need to know as a backend developer, the second part is a short introduction to the Go programming language.
 And the third part contains a small e-commerce backend application that we will be building with Go.
 I will walk you through every part of the project, explaining things along the way.